-CD 3305 Diagnosis & Symptomatology for Chiropractic Practice
+CD 3305 Diagnosis and Symptomatology for Chiropractic Practice

 An overview of advanced clinical disorders of the body systems is presented.
-Emphasis is placed on the aetiology, signs and symptoms, differential diagnosis and treatment of disorders of the cardiovascular, genitourinary, respiratory, gastrointestinal, endocrine, skin, ears, eyes, nose and throat and immune systems, which may confront the chiropractic practitioner.
+Emphasis is placed on the aetiology, signs and symptoms, differential diagnosis and treatment of disorders of the cardiovascular, genitourinary, respiratory, gastrointestinal, endocrine, skin, ears, eyes, nose and throat and immune systems that may confront the chiropractic practitioner.

 CD 3406 Clinical Psychology

-Students are provided with the background necessary to identify and respond to psychological problems effectively.
-The full spectrum of normal and abnormal behaviours is discussed with a specific focus on the syndromes most commonly met in chiropractic practice.
-Students using clinical observation, systematic inquiry and evaluation, will be able to develop a plan of management for these conditions within the context of a chiropractic practice.
+The background necessary to identify and respond to psychological problems effectively is provided.
+The full spectrum of normal and abnormal behaviours is discussed with a specific focus on the syndromes most commonly seen in chiropractic practice.
+The use of clinical observation, systematic inquiry and evaluation to develop a plan of management for these conditions within the context of a chiropractic practice is emphasized.

 CD 3408 Chiropractic Practice: Special Populations: Paediatric Patient

 The diagnosis and management of selected conditions affecting infants and preschool

 children are presented, including disorders of birth, child development, the